-County of Los Angeles Department of Public Health: Protocols for PreK-12 Schools
+County of Los Angeles Department of Public Health: Reopening Protocols for PreK-12 Schools

-- Masking is strongly recommended but not required for anyone entering school buildings or transports (school buses as well as school buildings) who has contact with others (students, parents, or other employees) at TK-12 schools and administrative sites. - Masking is required indoors for students and staff at Early Education and Care Centers, medical clinics and the Nurse's Offices. - Employees who have contact with others must be provided, at no cost, a highly protective face mask such as a surgical mask or a respirator, depending on the employee's preference. - It is strongly recommended that employees wear surgical-grade masks (also referred to as medical procedure masks) or higher-level of PPE (e.g., KN95, KF94 or N95 respirators) indoors. - It is strongly recommended but not required that students wear upgraded masks indoors at TK-12 school sites which at a minimum are well-fitting, non-cloth mask of multiple layers of non-woven material with a nose wire.
-Cloth masks meeting ASTM Standards for high efficiency filtration efficiency (ASTM F3502-level 2) also meet this recommendations for upgraded masks. - It is strongly recommended that staff wear a face mask at all times when indoors, except when eating or drinking or when working alone in a private office with closed doors or when they are the only individual present in a larger open workspace for multiple employees. - Alternative protective strategies may be adopted to accommodate students who are on Individualized Education or 504 Plans and who have medical reasons why they cannot use or tolerate a face mask.
+- Universal masking with appropriate type of face covering is currently required for both indoor and outdoor settings on a school campus. - Anyone entering school buildings or transports (school buses, etc.) who has contact with students, parents or other employees is required to wear a face mask, regardless of vaccination status. - Be prepared to provide a mask to any student or staff member who does not have one. - All employees must wear surgical-grade masks (also referred to as medical procedure masks) or higher-level of PPE (e.g., KN95 or N95 respirators).
+Cloth face coverings alone are no longer acceptable. - It is strongly recommended but not required that students wear upgraded masks which at a minimum are well-fitting, non-cloth mask of multiple layers of non-woven material with a nose wire. - All staff must wear a face mask when indoors and outdoors, except when eating or drinking or when working alone in a private office with closed doors or when they are the only individual present in a larger open workspace for multiple employees. - Alternative protective strategies may be adopted to accommodate students who are on Individualized Education or 504 Plans and who have medical reasons why they cannot use or tolerate a face mask.